meta-llama/llama-stack/docs/source/getting_started/index.md

 `podman`.
 If you are using `podman` older than `4.7.0`, please also replace `host.docker.internal` in the `OLLAMA_URL` with `host.containers.internal`.

-As another example, to start the container with Podman, you can do the same but replace `docker` at the start of the command with `podman`.
-If you are using `podman` older than `4.7.0`, please also replace `host.docker.internal` in the `OLLAMA_URL` with `host.containers.internal`.

-Configuration for this is available at `distributions/ollama/run.yaml`.
+The configuration YAML for the Ollama distribution is available at `distributions/ollama/run.yaml`.

 ```{admonition} Note
 :class: note